-If photos are taken without your consent, you can apply to NCAT for order/s:
+If photos are published without your consent, you can apply to the Tribunal for order/s:

 - that the landlord destroy the photos or give them to you

 - that the landlord/agent not use the photos in advertising

 - for compensation for financial loss you suffered as a result

 You must apply within 3 months of the breach.

 ‘For sale’ signs

 If the property is a house, the landlord/agent needs your consent to put a ‘for sale’ sign on the premises.
 If they do so without your consent, you can remove the sign and apply to the Tribunal for an order that they do not do it again as it is a breach of the access rules and your right to peace, comfort and privacy in your use of the premises.

 If the property is a house, the landlord/agent cannot hold an auction on site unless you consent.